 On-shore wind farms have been shown to produce low-frequency ground vibrations for many kilometers surrounding the turbines [3].
 Some studies have investigated the impacts these vibrations have on the stress levels and behavior of ground-dwelling animals.
 While some terrestrial animals have shown increased levels of stress-hormones around wind turbines [4], the behavior of most terrestrial animals has not been shown to be significantly affected [5].
 Most studies so far have focused on terrestrial mammals.
 The effects on egg development of reptiles and amphibians have not been examined.

 The ground vibrations from wind turbines are predominantly caused by interactions between the wind and the entire turbine system, rather than just the spinning of the blades [6].
 These frequencies typically range between 0.1 and 100 Hz [3].
 To simulate these extremely low frequencies in a lab setting, a shake-table will be needed.
 The turtle eggs may be placed in an incubator, which in turn is attached to the top of the shake-table.
-Devices capable of such low frequencies exist, such as the Low Frequency Portable Shaker Table by the Modal Shop, which is capable of frequencies as low as 0.7Hz.
+Devices capable of such low frequencies exist, such as the Low Frequency Portable Shaker Table by the Modal Shop [ref?], which is capable of frequencies as low as 0.7Hz.
 However, the price on such a device is prohibitive to the Davy lab.
 The device is also not rated for continuous use throughout the incubation period of snapping turtle eggs, which is 65 to 95 days.

 Motivation